Find and comment on planning applications

 We must make representations about planning applications available for public inspection, in line with the Local Government (Access to Information) Act 1985.
 The Data Protection Act 1998 allows for us to publish this information.
 This means that we can not treat representations as confidential.
 We will remove (redact) email addresses, telephone numbers and signatures before publishing them online, but your name and postal address will not be removed.
 Please do not include other personal or sensitive data within your representations.

 Your name and postal address is crucial so that we can establish who and where representations have come from, so comments can be given full weight and for transparency.
-If you do not want your name and address to be published or do not provide both a name and postal address your comment will be treated as anonymous.
-Any anonymous representations will be given little or no weight in the decision making process.
+If you do not want your name and address to be published you should submit your representation on an anonymous basis and without including such details.
+However, please note that any anonymous representations will be given little or no weight in the decision making process.